helproudman/weather/README.md

  ---

 ## FUTURE FEATURES
-The following would be options to coonsider including in future versions of the website:
+The following would be options to consider including in future versions of the website:
-  - more sections added to include 'Where to get married', 'The best casinos', 'Tours', and 'Clubs'

-  - the ability to book hotels
+  - animated icons for the weather to make the site more appealing

+  - more weather information for the four day forecast

+  - a conversion from celsius to fahrenheit

+  - clickable temperature which will do the conversion

+  - a weather map

+  - extra pages giving specialised weather, eg for sailing

-  - a dedicated gallery page
+  - a page giving details of the tides with forecasts